By Aaron Woolley, Physiotherapist.

 After watching my wife struggle with repetitive bouts of mastitis and even bigger issues with keeping her supply up with the demands of our little bubs I realised the mental toll on mums with breastfeeding babies is incredible.
 She tried everything ranging from the above treatments to diet changes, supplements, booby bickies, and even medication to help increase her supply.
 Eventually she was forced to make the tough call and switch to formula.
 It was obvious this made her feel like a failure as a mum and was a really hard transition for her, although was an easy change for our babies.
 In the end our babies have grown into 3 amazing kids (most of the time), so please don’t be too hard on yourself and get down with these early struggles, cause at the end of the day breastfeeding is bloody hard work and everything will work out perfectly in the end.

 If you’re struggling with mastitis the team at Robina Physio on the Gold Coast are here to help, share our knowledge and support you in a caring and compassionate manner.
-Call our clinic on (07) 55787233 or BOOK NOW online.
+Contact Us on (07) 55787233 or BOOK NOW online.